-Article 35 Denouncement
+Article 35 Withdrawal

-- 1. Any of the Parties may denounce this Agreement by giving written notice of the denouncement to the Depositary who, within ten (10) days after receiving the notification of denouncement, will advise the other Parties. - 2.
-The denouncement will take effect twelve (12) months after the Depositary receives the notice, unless the denouncing Party withdraws its denouncement through a written communication sent to the Depositary within the 12-month period.
+- 1. Any Party may withdraw from this Agreement by giving written notice of withdrawal to the Depository who shall within fifteen (15) days of receipt of the notification of withdrawal notify the other Parties. - 2.
+The withdrawal shall be effective twelve (12) months after receipt of the notice by the Depository unless the Party withdraws its notice by written communication to the Depository within the 12-month period.